 Event Type Setting Description Power For the Power setting, if the RF input signal crosses the specified level (in the direction set by Slope), a trigger event occurs.
 A trigger event does not occur if the power level of the signal simply exceeds the level setting, there must be a power level transient that crosses the specified level.
-Slope The slope control determines whether the spectrum analyzer finds the trigger point on the rising or falling edge of the RF input signal.
+Slope The slope control determines whether the signal analyzer finds the trigger point on the rising or falling edge of the RF input signal.

 Event Type Setting Description Level The Level setting determines the power level that will be recognized as a trigger event.
 The Level is indicated in the Amplitude vs Time and Time Overview displays with a dark cyan colored-line.
 Time-domain BW Time-domain BW is a filter used to process the trigger input signal before the trigger system analyzes the signal.
-Frequency Edge For the Frequency Edge setting, if the RF input signal crosses the specified frequency (in the direction set by Freq Slope), a trigger event occurs.
+The frequency edge trigger point must lie within the range of time domain bandwidth.
+This makes the range of the frequency edge trigger = $ \text{Center Frequency} \pm (0.5 \times \text{Time Domain Bandwidth}) $ Frequency Edge For the Frequency Edge setting, if the RF input signal crosses the specified frequency (in the direction set by Freq Slope), a trigger event occurs.
 For Frequency Edge trigger, the frequency that initiates a trigger event is identified by the Measurement Frequency + Frequency Level.
 Frequency Level can be either a positive or negative value.
 Freq Slope The slope control determines whether the analyzer finds the trigger point on the rising (increasing) or the falling (decreasing) edge.
 This setting is analogous to the Slope control on the Power trigger type.
 Freq Level The Freq Level setting specifies the difference in frequency between the input signal and the analyzer center frequency required to generate a trigger event.
 The Freq Level setting is limited to half the real-time bandwidth.
 Power Threshold Specifies the power level the signal must exceed for a frequency variation to be considered valid.
 Time-domain BW Time-domain BW is a filter used to process the trigger input signal before the trigger system analyzes the signal.
 Frequency Mask For the Frequency Mask setting, events where the trace crosses the edge of the mask when it should not or when the trace does not cross the edge of the mask when it should define the trigger event.
 Use Mask Editor (on the Event tab when Type is set to Frequency Mask) to create and modify Frequency Masks.
 Violation Specifies the type of transition that defines a violation.
 RBW Specifies the resolution bandwidth.
 Auto Specifies whether the RBW is adjusted automatically or manually.
 DPX Density For DPX Density, the percentage of time the signal falls within the measurement box is used to define a trigger event.
 The measurement box is defined by frequency and amplitude values.
 Density Specifies whether a trigger event is defined by the DPX Density value exceeding (Higher) the specified Threshold value or is defined by the DPX Density value falling below (Lower) the specified Threshold value.
 Threshold Threshold specifies the density value used for determining a trigger event.
 Density is a measure of how much time the signal is present in a particular region in the DPX Spectrum graph.
 The range for this value is 0 to 100%.
 Frequency Specifies the frequency at the center of the measurement box.
 The +/- value specifies the edges of the measurement box above and below the Frequency setting.